Introduction

 Indoor Strategy #2: Play the Which Hand Game

-The next indoor strategy to fight your Peekapoo's and is another scent work-based game: the which hand game!
-This is a rewarding game that engages your .
+The next indoor strategy to fight your Peekapoo's stress and anxiety is another scent work-based game: the which hand game!
+This is a rewarding game that engages your puppy in something positive and meaningful instead of letting them sit idle and grow anxious.
+Here are two reasons why this game is so effective at battling anxiety.
+First, the which hand game offers your canine a fun outlet of "mental stimulation."
+Those anxious energies are usually present because your dog has nothing to do, i.e separation anxiety.
 By having them take part in something productive, those negative feelings are replaced with positive reinforcement and peace.
 The next benefit of this game is that it "builds your dog's confidence."
 One of the main reasons why dogs are fearful and anxious is because of the lack confidence in themselves.
-This game strengthens that confidence and prepares your Peekapoo for . in something positive and meaningful instead of letting them sit idle and grow anxious.
-Here are two reasons why this game is so effective at battling .
-First, the which hand game offers your canine a fun outlet of "mental stimulation."
-Those anxious energies are usually present because your dog has nothing to do, i.e
+This game strengthens that confidence and prepares your Peekapoo for life.

-To play the which hand game, all you'll need is a few and your !
+To play the which hand game, all you'll need is a few treats and your Peekapoo puppy!
 Put a treat in one of your hands and then close both fists.
 Show them both to your dog, and allow them to smell each hand individually.
 Once they begin to show an interest in a certain hand, open it.
-If it's correct, reward your with a treat and some love!
+If it's correct, reward your puppy with a treat and some love!

 Indoor Strategy #3: Take a Nap With Your Peekapoo

-The final indoor activity that can help your dog alleviate their and is a nap.
+The final indoor activity that can help your dog alleviate their symptoms of stress and anxiety is a nap.
 That's right!
 Taking a nap with your canine can chemically help both of you boost your mental health!
-Let's take a look at how this works. of Sleeping with your dog releases the chemical oxytocin in both of your bodies; this is the chemical that "reduces and elevates your mood."
+Let's take a look at how this works.
+Sleeping with your dog releases the chemical oxytocin in both of your bodies; this is the chemical that "reduces stress and elevates your mood."
 This serves to combat anxious feelings and regulate your dog's mental health.
-This effect also works in reverse, as "74% of report improvement in their mental health from pet ownership."
+This effect also works in reverse, as "74% of pet owners report improvement in their mental health from pet ownership."
 This is commonly known as the pet-effect.

 Conclusion

-There are two steps to effectively overcoming : recognition and treatment.
-The first half of this article was dedicated to educating you on the of , so that you can recognize it as soon as it appears.
-The second half of this piece focused on arming you with , so that you can truly help your canine.
+There are two steps to effectively overcoming dog anxiety: recognition and treatment.
+The first half of this article was dedicated to educating you on the signs of anxiety, so that you can recognize it as soon as it appears.
+The second half of this piece focused on arming you with treatment options, so that you can truly help your canine.
 What was your favorite strategy?
 Was there one we missed?
 Let us know!